phpearth/docs/general/how-to-google.md

 - Search for a Word's definition
 - Searching for multiple things at the same time
 - Searching for specific FileTypes
 - Filter for a specific Timeframe
-- Get a Websites Cached Version
 - See who links to a Website

 ## Exclude and emphasise Keywords or use a wildcard